 Why Avoid Feeding Table Scraps

 Oily and fatty foods, which are often found on our tables, can lead to severe dog health problems such as diarrhea, vomiting, and pancreatitis.
 Even worse, there are several people foods that are highly toxic to animals.
 Onions or any food prepared with them, for instance, can be unsafe for dogs and should never be given to him.
 Besides, some pooches that are constantly fed with table scraps have the tendency to become dependent on them.
-Dogs that eat table scraps may start refusing to eat regular dog food.
-Aside from that, feeding your pet with table scraps can also cause him to develop undesirable behaviors such as begging.
-If you intend to reward Fido for good behavior, just give him various treats which are specially made for them.
+Dogs that eat leftovers may start refusing to eat regular dog food.
+Aside from that, feeding your pet with leftovers can also cause him to develop undesirable behaviors such as begging.
+If you intend to reward Fido for good behavior, just give him various treats that are specially made for them.

 The Three Basic Principles

 If you just can’t stop feeding your pet table scraps, always remind yourself of these rules: